silentlogictech-byte/RHEL-Ansible-Lab/README.md

 1. **Control Node Setup:** Installed RHEL 9.7 with minimal configuration and administrative user setup.
 2. **Infrastructure-as-Code (IaC) Ready:** Prepared environment for Ansible automation by synchronizing SSH keys across all nodes.
 3. **Efficiency:** Leveraged VMware Snapshot and Linked Clone features for rapid testing environment restoration.

+Disclaimer:
+This content is for educational purposes only.
+The scenarios demonstrated are simulated lab exercises designed to practice Ansible skills.
+This is NOT a leak of official Red Hat exam materials.
+I encourage all learners to support Red Hat by purchasing official training and attempting the exam through legitimate channels.